Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 Aside from the differences in the above three points, the ThinkPad X13 Ryzen and the Intel versions are almost the same in other respects.
 For example, they have passed 12 U.S. MIL-STD-810G military standard tests.

 In addition, it is exactly the same in terms of thickness and weight, with a net weight of 1.3 kg and a thickness of 16.9 mm.
-This is also due to the fact that the Intel version does not come with a separate video card.
+This is also because the Intel version does not include a separate video card.

 But the most surprising thing is the price.
 The Intel version with 16GB RAM and 512GB SSD is priced at CNY 8,989, while the Ryzen version with 16GB RAM and 512GB SSD is now only priced at CNY 5,999.
 The difference between the two is nearly CNY 3,000.